thetensor-space/OpenDleto/README.md

  0  0  0  0  0  -0.200466   0.00242219   0.507059
 ```

-Show the matrices used to transform the tensor
+Show the matrices used to transform the tensor:
 ```julia
 julia> resRandomDiagonalBlock.Xchange
 julia> resRandomDiagonalBlock.Ychange